Saluja-Saurabh/SAE-IIT/README.md

 # SAE-IIT
-FSAE at Illinois Inststute of Technology
+FSAE at Illinois Institute of Technology